Ian Marter

-Ian Don Marter (28 October 1944 – 28 October 1986) was an English actor and writer, known for his role as Harry Sullivan in the BBC science-fiction television series Doctor Who from December 1974 to September 1975, with a non-regular, one-serial return in November and December 1975.
+Ian Don Marter (28 October 1944 – 28 October 1986) was an English actor and writer known for his role as Harry Sullivan in the BBC science-fiction television series Doctor Who from December 1974 to September 1975, with a non-regular, one-serial return in November and December 1975.
 He sometimes used the pseudonym Ian Don.
-Marter died suddenly of a diabetic heart attack on his 42nd birthday in 1986.

 Early life

-Born in Warwickshire, the son of Donald Marter and his wife Helen Donaldson, Marter graduated from the University of Oxford in 1969 and started work at the Bristol Old Vic theatre, where he served as a stage manager in addition to acting in minor stage roles.
+Born in Warwickshire, the son of Donald Marter and his wife Helen Donaldson, Marter attended Beckenham and Penge Grammar School and was awarded a scholarship to St Edmund Hall, Oxford where he read English language and literature and was involved in the college's drama society.
+Marter graduated from St Edmund Hall in 1966 and started work at the Bristol Old Vic theatre, where he served as a stage manager in addition to acting in stage roles.

 Doctor Who

 Actor

 In 1971, Marter auditioned for the regular role of Captain Mike Yates in the eighth season of Doctor Who.
 He was offered the part, but was unable to accept due to a prior commitment.
 The production team were sufficiently impressed that they kept him in mind and cast him in a supporting role in the 1973 story Carnival of Monsters, broadcast as part of the tenth season of the programme.

 The following year, Marter was cast in the role of Harry Sullivan, a character developed by the production team on the basis that the incoming Fourth Doctor could be portrayed by an older actor who would not be able to handle the more physical action scenes.
 After 40-year-old Tom Baker was cast, such concerns were allayed and Harry was written out after only one season.